Bufo alvarius is a species of toad living around creek beds and streams flowing through the Southern United States and Mexico.

 A recent study at John Hopkins University explored the effects of 5-MeO-DMT for depression .
 The study included 362 participants that routinely used the venom for ceremonial purposes.
 162 of these participants self-reported anxiety or depression.
 Of these participants, nearly 80% reported direct improvements in mental health after using the drug.

-Some researchers, such as Alan Davis, a researcher at John Hopkins University in the psychedelic division, suggests toad venom and 5-MeO-DMT has clear benefits compared to psilocybin because of how short-lived the effects are.
-This substance only lasts around 30 minutes, and appears to provide the same benefits towards depression as psilocybin — which lasts closer to 6 hours in total.
+Some researchers, such as Alan Davis, a researcher at John Hopkins University in the psychedelic division, suggest toad venom and 5-MeO-DMT has clear benefits compared to psilocybin because of how short-lived the effects are.
+This substance only lasts around 30 minutes and appears to provide the same benefits towards depression as psilocybin — which lasts closer to 6 hours in total.

 Frequently Asked Questions About Psychedelic Toad Venom

 If you have any questions about psychedelic toad venom that haven’t been answered in this post or in the FAQ below, feel free to reach out to us.
 We’d love to answer any of your questions.

 There’s no evidence that toad venom is addictive.